 (8) On the other hand, if we do want to interpret the “abomination” in religious terms, then it seems logical, judging by the context of the Daniel 11 passage, that it should be connected to the “god of forces” (a god of war and armaments), rather than to the Antichrist demagogue.
 And so, a weapon or vehicle of war would seem to be the appropriate “abomination” here, rather than some kind of image or likeness of the Antichrist.
 So, whichever way you look at it, in religious terms or non-religious, the explanation that fits well in both cases is that the abomination is a weapon or vehicle of war.
 (See Post 4.)

-(9) If we believe that the Revelation 13 “image” is a live, broadcasted image of the Antichrist, then there’s no need to think that another image or idol is needed in the form of the abomination of desolation in the “holy place”.
-(See posts in Unraveling the Mystery of the Image.)
+(9) If we believe that the Revelation 13 “image” is a live, broadcasted image of the Antichrist, then there’s no need to think that another image or idol is needed in the form of the “abomination of desolation” in the “holy place”.
+(The series of posts in Unraveling the Mystery of the Image explores this intriguing subject.)
 If the Antichrist is there, that should be sufficient.
 He himself is the object of worship.
 In modern secular culture, this adulation of a person through his live, broadcasted image is more acceptable than worship via any kind of manufactured image or idol, however realistic or technological it may be.
 (See Post 9.)

 (10) War and military power are prime features of the Antichrist’s domain of influence.
 Since he is the one who places the “abomination of desolation” in the “holy place”, chances are it will be linked to the activities of his warmongering in some way.
-The False Prophet, on the other hand, rules in the domain of economic power, and spiritually, he deceives the world by broadcasting the “image of the beast” throughout the world.
+The False Prophet, on the other hand, rules in the domain of economic power, and spiritually, he deceives the world through the media, broadcasting the “image of the beast” into every corner of the earth.

 (12) Everything is all ready to go.
 We don’t have to wait for some extraordinary new invention to come along.
 Thus, there’s no need to delay in our minds the future, thinking the Antichrist can’t come along yet because we have to wait for the “abomination” to get invented.
 As far as the technology goes, everything’s in place ready to roll.